Today we will tell you about the energetic and talented singer and drummer Taylor Hawkins.

 13. Dave did not accept Hawkins' offer and put to work hard until he succeeded.
 Despite the improvement Hawkins showed, Dave eventually recorded half of the songs on the album himself and the other half was recorded by Hawkins.
 On the future albums, Hawkins already plays the drums in all the songs.

-15. Hawkins went through a life-changing event in 2001, when he experienced an extreme situation when he went to a state of coma for two weeks as a result of an overdose.
+15. Hawkins went through a life-changing event in 2001 when he experienced an extreme situation when he went into a state of coma for two weeks as a result of an overdose.
 He said he was not a drug addict but he liked to party a lot and in one case he took the "wrong" line and found himself on the floor, it was a moment that changed his life.

 16. In 2002 came out the band's fourth album "One By One", this album was also very successful and gave the band a Grammy win in 2004 the Best Rock Album award.
 By the way... this is the band's least favorite album.

 17. In 2005 came out the band's fifth and double album "In Your Honor".
 One part consists of hard rock distortion songs, and the other part consists of softer acoustic songs.
 Although the album was nominated for five Grammy Awards, it did not win.

 18. This is the first album where Hawkins can be heard taking on the role of lead singer and he does so in the song "Cold Day in the Sun".

 19. He also sang the cover of the song "I Feel Free" by the band Cream, which came out as a B-Side to the single "DOA" from the same album.